KarimChukfeh/tic-tac-react/public/Docs.md

 └──────────────────────────────────┘
 ```

 The important correction is that ETour does **not** deploy one contract per match.
-Match data lives inside the tournament clone's storage.
+Match data lives inside the tournament instance's storage.

-### 9.1 Direct Calls Into the Clone
+### 9.1 Direct Calls Into the Instance

 Example: